-Does your money spend faster than you can make it?
+Do you spend money faster than you can make it?
 If you feel this way, you’re not alone.
 Almost 50% of Americans believe the constant increase in living costs is the biggest threat to financial security.
-According to the U.S. Bureau of Labor Statistics, grocery prices increased by 2.4% in one year.
-When you compare the increase in the cost of living versus the real wage index, you can see why they feel this way.
+A money saving challenge could be just what you need.

 For example, a savings challenge can help you build an emergency fund, save for a vacation, or save a down payment on a new home.
-All it takes is a little financial motivation and a great money-saving challenge to get started.
+All it takes is a little financial motivation and a great money saving challenge to get started.

-What is a money-savings challenge?
+What is a money saving challenge?

-10 money-savings challenges to try today
+18 money saving challenges to try today

-When picking a savings challenge, be sure to pick one that lines with your goals and that you will be able to stick with.
+When picking a savings challenge, be sure to pick one that lines up with your goals and that you will be able to stick with.
 It needs to be a realistic goal to set you up for success and prevent you from getting discouraged and quitting.

-1. 26-week savings challenge
+1. The 6 month savings challenge

 2. 30 days to master your spending challenge